This is a sponsored post written by me on behalf of Safeway. All opinions are 100% mine.

 You will need to do a few things to get it ready for roasting:

 - Remove the plastic and the netting.
-There will be a bag of giblets inside the cavity – remove them and use them to make gravy or stock.
+A bag of giblets will be inside the cavity โ remove them and use them to make gravy or stock.

-- Put a baking rack in a roasting pan and place the turkey on top of it.
+- Put a baking rack in a roasting pan and place the turkey on top.

 - I like to stuff mandarin oranges and lemons in the cavity.
-As the turkey cooks, the fruit will steam and infuse the meat with so much flavor.
+As the turkey cooks, the fruit will steam and infuse the meat with flavor.

 I like to roast it at 325 degrees F. This keeps the skin from browning too fast and helps the meat cook more evenly.